GSK picks Burberry's Brown as first female CFO | Business

 GSK picks Burberry's Brown as first female CFO

-GSK named luxury fashion brand Burberry's Julie Brown as its first ever female chief financial officer on Monday to succeed Iain Mackay, at a time when the British drugmaker is sharpening focus on its core business.
-Burberry had said on Friday that Brown would step down as its CFO and chief operating officer in April to take up a role outside the luxury industry.
+GSK named luxury fashion brand Burberry's Julie Brown as its first ever female chief financial officer on Monday to succeed Iain Mackay, as the British drugmaker sharpens focus on its core pharmaceuticals business.

 - Country: